kuzzleio/documentation-old/src/sdk-reference/document/refresh.md

 }
 ```

-Creates a new `Document` object with the last version of this document stored in Kuzzle.
+Creates a new `Document` object with the last version of this document stored in Kuzzle Backend.

 ---